JoelJuniorAS/Convert-character-encoding-using-notepad/README.md

        Ex: line 9- notepad.runMenuCommand("Encoding", "Convert to ANSI")

 5- Puglins -> Phyton Script -> Scripts(you should find the name of your script) -> UTF-8 no Dom converter.

+OBS: You can change line 6 to only accept your project's language.
+     Ex: line 6- if fn[-5:] == '.java'